 The water quality may be one of the factors encouraging the visiting dolphins and seals that regularly pop up along the shoreline.

-With excellent parking facilities, public toilets, the RNLI station and Visitor Centre plus a dive and snorkelling centre nearby, East Beach is the perfect base for a day at the seaside.
+With excellent parking facilities (£1.80 per day), public toilets, the RNLI station and Visitor Centre plus a dive and snorkelling centre nearby, East Beach is the perfect base for a day at the seaside.

-You don’t even need to worry about packing a picnic as food and drink is available from a range of shops nearby, including East Beach Kiosk, Nice Plaice Fish and Chips, Enticott’s bakery, The Lifeboat Pub or Potters Café for fresh seafood.
+You don’t even need to worry about packing a picnic as food and drink is available from a range of shops nearby, including East Beach Kiosk, Nice Plaice Fish and Chips, Enticott’s bakery, The Lifeboat Pub or Paddy's Plaice.